 \section{Related Work}

 Our work aims at improving the answer sentence selection (AS2) task in open-domain question answering (ODQA).

-\paragraph{Modeling for AS2} Previous work for AS2 modeling is typically categorized in three approaches: pointwise~\cite{shen-etal-2017-inter,DBLP:journals/corr/abs-1905-12897,DBLP:conf/aaai/GargVM20}, pairwise~\cite{conf/cikm/RaoHL16,tayyar-madabushi-etal-2018-integrating,laskar-etal-2020-contextualized}, and listwise methods~\cite{cao2007learning,conf/cikm/Bian0YCL17,DBLP:journals/corr/abs-1804-05936}.
-TANDA, and almost all other pointwise methods for AS2, however, overlook the natural existing inter-relations in the data.
-ASR/MASR is the current state of the art for joint modeling and considers multiple candidates for a target question.
+\paragraph{Modeling for AS2} Previous work for AS2 modeling is typically categorized into three approaches: pointwise~\cite{shen-etal-2017-inter,DBLP:journals/corr/abs-1905-12897,DBLP:conf/aaai/GargVM20}, pairwise~\cite{conf/cikm/RaoHL16,tayyar-madabushi-etal-2018-integrating,laskar-etal-2020-contextualized}, and listwise methods~\cite{cao2007learning,conf/cikm/Bian0YCL17,DBLP:journals/corr/abs-1804-05936}.
+TANDA, and most other pointwise methods for AS2, however, overlook the natural existing inter-relations in the data.
+ASR/MASR is the current SOTA for joint modeling and considers multiple candidates for a target question.
 In this paper, we propose graph-based approaches for AS2, considering multiple questions and answers.

-\paragraph{Graph-based Question Answering} Graph Neural Networks (GNN)~\cite{Gori-2005,Scarselli-2009} have gained traction for their ability to effectively and scalably learn graph representations.
-Empirically, GNNs have achieved state-of-the-art performance in many tasks such as node classification, link prediction, and graph classification.
+\paragraph{Graph-based Question Answering} GNNs~\cite{Gori-2005,Scarselli-2009} have gained traction for their ability to effectively and scalably learn graph representations.
+Empirically, GNNs~\cite{iyer-bagnn-icdm} have achieved SOTA performance in many tasks such as node classification, link prediction, and graph classification.
 GNNs have been studied to improve QA in several ways.
 In multi-hop QA~\cite{yang-etal-2018-hotpotqa}, GNNs are used to provide a structural presentation among several entities, e.g, questions, paragraphs, sentences, named entities to facilitate reasoning~\cite{fang-etal-2020-hierarchical}.
 However, the link between text is always triggered by named entities or concepts.

-In our work, we use the entire sentence semantics to link questions or answer text.
+In our work, we use entire sentence semantics to link questions or answer text.
 Moreover, our semantic objects are pairs and we introduce relations between them.
-Recently, ~\citet{DBLP:journals/corr/abs-2110-04330} uses GNN to exploit structural relationship described in a pre-built knowledge graph to improve the ranking of passages.
+Recently, ~\citet{DBLP:journals/corr/abs-2110-04330} has used GNNs to exploit structural relationship described in pre-built knowledge graphs to improve ranking of passages.
 Their approach is different from ours: they use entity knowledge graphs.
-Then, most importantly, we used multiple questions, while they only use multiple passages.
+More importantly, we use multiple questions, while they only use multiple passages.